ehwgal/SSE-modified/README.md

 In the terminal, run:
 ```
 module purge
-module load ...
+module load Python/3.10.4-GCCcore-11.3.0-bare
 python -m venv .env

 ```

-If you change the name of the environment, please be sure to change the name of the environment in the bash scripts as well.
+If you change the name of the environment, please be sure to change the name of the environment in the .sh files as well.

 ### Instructions for training